marpies/firebase-auth-ane/README.md

-# FirebaseAuth | Firebase Auth extension for Adobe AIR (iOS & Android)
+# Firebase Authentication | Extension for Adobe AIR (iOS & Android)

+[Firebase Authentication](https://firebase.google.com/docs/auth/) provides backend services and easy-to-use APIs to authenticate users to your app.
+It supports authentication using passwords, popular federated identity providers like Google, Facebook and Twitter, and more.

 Development of this extension is supported by [Master Tigra, Inc.](https://github.com/mastertigra)